STAND. COM. REP. NO. 2973

 President of the Senate

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Tourism and Intergovernmental Affairs and Commerce, Consumer Protection and Housing that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 2199, H.D.
-1, and recommend that it pass Second Reading and be referred to the Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2051 and recommends that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,